dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

 To make these APIs usable the compiler ensures that the `ref` lifetime for a `ref` parameter is smaller than lifetime of any references in the associated parameter value.
-This is the rationale for having *ref-safe-to-escape* for `ref` to `ref struct` be *return only* and `out` be *containing method*.
+This is the rationale for having *ref-safe-context* for `ref` to `ref struct` be *return-only* and `out` be *caller-context*.
 That prevents cyclic assignment because of the difference in lifetimes.

-It is also why `[UnscopedRef]` only promotes the *ref-safe-to-escape* of any `ref` to `ref struct` values to *return only* and not *calling method*.
-Consider that using *calling method* allows for cyclic assignment and would force a viral use of `[UnscopedRef]` for a `ref struct`:
+It is also why `[UnscopedRef]` only promotes the *ref-safe-context* of any `ref` to `ref struct` values to *return-only* and not *caller-context*.
+Consider that using *caller-context* allows for cyclic assignment and would force a viral use of `[UnscopedRef]` for a `ref struct`:

 ```c#
 ref struct S